Justus03/pendu/README.md

 # pendu
-A game where you must guest a word choose by the machine
+A game where you must guest a word choosen by the machine